nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### <a id="help"></a> Viewing help : `help`
 Teaches you how to use Jimi. <br>
-Format: `help`
+Format: `help [COMMAND_WORD]`

-The user guide will open in another window.
+Typing `help` will open this user guide in another window

 > <img src="images/Help.png" width="800">

+Typing `help COMMAND_WORD` e.g. `help add`, will show help for that specific command in the console box.

+> You can also type `help a`, equivalent of `help add` as all shortcuts mentioned above applies too.

 <br><br>